 y = Σ (w * input) + b

 Where “w” is the weight, “b” is the bias and “y” is the output we are looking for.
-The weights are responsible for controlling the how much influence the input will have on the output.
+The weights are responsible for controlling how much influence the input will have on the output.

-The weights and the bias are the actual information that are always getting adjusted after each iteration and until this adjustment produces a result that is as close as possible from the real output.
+The weights and the bias are the actual information that is always getting adjusted after each iteration and until this adjustment produces a result that is as close as possible from the real output.